Seaaann/Seaaann.github.io/collections.md

 # Collections

 <br>I have been collecting studying resources widely (from the internet), mostly about mathematics, econometrics, machine learning and associated applications in economics.
-The files ranges from basic to advanced levels.
-I hope to share the files and save some local space.
+The files range from basic to advanced levels.
+I hope to share the files and save some my local space[\doge].

 ## Probability Theory